PradeepLoganathan/pradeepl-blog/content/blog/rest/hateoas/index.md

   - REST
 #slug: kubernetes/introduction-to-open-policy-agent-opa/
 summary: "HATEOAS is a key aspect of building Restful web services.
 It is a key aspect of REST principles"
+# description: "HATEOAS is a key aspect of building Restful web services.
+It is a key aspect of REST principles"
 ShowToc: true
 TocOpen: true
 images: